Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 The rate of tax charged on a capital gain depends upon whether it was a long term capital gain (LTCG) or a short term capital gain (STCG).
 If the asset in question was held for one year or less, it’s a short term capital gain.
 If the asset was held for greater than one year, it’s a long term capital gain.

 Note that a capital gain occurs only when the asset is sold.
-This is important because it means that fluctuations in the value of the asset don’t constitute a taxable event.
+This is important because it means that fluctuations in the value of the asset are not considered taxable events.

 EXAMPLE: Beth buys ten shares of Honda Motor Company at $25 each.
 Five years later, Beth still owns the shares, and the price per share has risen to $45.
 Over the five years, Beth isn’t required to pay any tax on the increase in value.
 She will only have to pay a tax on the LTCG if/when she chooses to sell the shares.

 Mutual funds are collections of a very large quantity of other investments.
-For instance, a mutual fund may own thousands of different stocks as well as any number of other investments like bonds or CDs.
+For instance, a mutual fund may own thousands of different stocks as well as any number of other investments like bonds or options contracts.

 Each year, a mutual fund (like any other investor) is responsible for income tax on the net capital gains it incurred over the course of the year.
 However, instead of the mutual fund paying those taxes itself, each of the fund’s shareholders pays taxes on her share of the related gains.
 (Every year, each shareholder’s portion of the gains will be reported to her on Form 1099-DIV sent by the fund company.)

-What makes the situation particularly odd is that, in any given year, the capital gains realized by the fund can vary (sometimes significantly) from the actual change in value of the shares of the fund.
+What makes the situation counterintuitive is that, in any given year, the capital gains realized by the fund can vary (sometimes significantly) from the actual change in value of the shares of the fund.

 EXAMPLE: Deborah buys a share of Mutual Fund XYZ on January 1 for $100.
 By the end of the year, the investments that the fund owns have (on average) decreased in value, and Deborah’s share of the mutual fund is now worth $95.